Nathor69/micro-cmd-nw/README.md

 Ideas for 0.1.2:
 - TUI (don't know if that will be smooth on NW)
 - option to add other root users
+- change passwords
 - encrypt passwords
-- more software and stuff
+- more software and stuff:
+  - rename file
+  - agenda
+  - etc...
+- change database management
 - etc...